-Uses of NHANES biomarker data for chemical risk assessment
+Uses of NHANES biomarker data for chemical risk assessment Trends, challenges, and opportunities

 BACKGROUND: Each year, the U.S. NHANES measures hundreds of chemical biomarkers in samples from thousands of study participants.
 These biomarker measurements are used to establish population reference ranges, track exposure trends, identify population subsets with elevated exposures, and prioritize research needs.
 There is now interest in further utilizing the NHANES data to inform chemical risk assessments.

 OBJECTIVES: This article highlights a) the extent to which U.S. NHANES chemical biomarker data have been evaluated, b) groups of chemicals that have been studied, c) data analysis approaches and challenges, and d) opportunities for using these data to inform risk assessments.